The what: what is workplace wellbeing?

 It can be easy for standards to slip when nobody’s directly responsible for them.
 A workplace wellbeing strategy is one that needs to be consistently monitored and maintained to be effective.

-Getting employees from different teams involved in the wellbeing programme can help it to be more successful.
+Getting people from different teams involved in the employee wellbeing programme can help it to be more successful.
 Designated wellbeing leaders are able to find out what their colleagues think of the initiatives, how they are using them and can help to increase uptake in different activities by getting people involved and excited.

 Encourage real breaks